pstroe/chartering-new-realms-2024/_build/_page/chapter1/html/_sources/chapter1.md

 ```

 ### Data
-The data was extracted from the official website for the Hansard of the Parliament of the Republic of South Africa.
-The Hansard constitutes the transcripts of the mini plenary sessions of the National Assembly, the National Council of Provinces, the National Assembly, and any joint sessions.
+The data was extracted from the official website for the Hansard Papers of the Parliament of the Republic of South Africa.
+The Hansard Papers constitute the transcripts of the mini plenary sessions of the National Assembly, the National Council of Provinces, the National Assembly, and any joint sessions.
 The National Assembly is formed by 400 members from the various South African political parties.
 The National Assembly is elected by the voting population of South Africa.
 The National Council of Provinces, NCoP, is formed with 90 provincial delegates which translates to 10 delegates for each province.
 It is thus composed regardless of population distribution.
 The NCoP is chosen by the provincial legislatures {cite:t}`piombo_2005`.

-The reports are majoritatively held in English, though when a speaker chooses to use another official language, it is transcribed and no English translation is given.
+The transcripts are majoritatively held in English, though when a speaker chooses to use another official language, it is transcribed and no English translation is given.
 "Hansard is a substantially verbatim report - with repetitions and redundancies omitted and obvious mistakes corrected - of parliamentary proceedings" (see [Website of the South African parliament](https://www.parliament.gov.za/hansard?sorts[language]=-1&page=5&offset=40)).
-Kotze and Van Rooy remark that it is, and remains unclear what substantially verbatim conotes in the sense of corrections towards an overstandardisation {cite:p}`kotze_2020, hibbert_2016, hibbert_2003`.[^footnote2]
+Kotze and Van Rooy remark that it remains unclear what "substantially verbatim" connotes, particularly in terms of corrections leading to overstandardization. {cite:p}`kotze_2020, hibbert_2016, hibbert_2003`.[^footnote2]

 [^footnote2]: For a more detailed discussion of editing practices in the South African Hansard view {cite:p}`hibbert_2016, hibbert_2003`.